Learning Transferable Visual Models From Natural Language Supervision

 - -normalize each row, so every one of the 65,536 vectors sits on the unit sphere.

 - Build the grid , then scale by .
-That is over a billion cosine similarities, with correct pairs on the diagonal and about impostors off it.
+That is over a billion cosine similarities, with correct pairs on the diagonal and about false pairs off it.

 That is the entire forward pass, nine lines in the paper's notation: